Skip to content

 The King’s Apartment

-The King’s Apartment begins with the King’s Guard Room, marking the entrance to the apartment and adorned with subtle references to battle.
+The King’s Apartment begins with the King’s Guard Room, which marks the entrance and is adorned with subtle references to battle.

 It leads to the Antechamber of the Great Dining and the Bull’s Eye Antechamber, named after its distinctive circular window.